 What happens in the event of an emergency with bariatric surgery?

 In the event of an emergency, please contact the Bariatric Clinical Nurse Specialist on 01932 722077 during working hours or attend A+E at St Peters Hospital where one of the Bariatric team can assess you.

 What happens if I decide not to have surgery?

-If you decide surgery is not for you, due to any reason, please tell us at any stage.
-We will endeavour to see if there is an alternative we could organize.
-If at a later date you decide that you DO want surgery, you will need to contact your GP and ask for a re-referral.
+If you decide surgery is not for you, due to any reason, please tell us at any stage and we can pause your pathway or you can be discharged if you want.
+We can endeavour to see if there is an alternative.

 Is there a support group?

 Due to the Covid Pandemic we are unable to offer a support group as we used to.
 If you would like to access support we recommend that you access the Zoom based support group run by Obesity UK on:.